man-group/ArcticDB/README.md

 [Code of Conduct](https://github.com/man-group/ArcticDB/blob/master/CODE_OF_CONDUCT.md)

 This project has adopted a Code of Conduct.
 If you have any concerns about the Code, or behaviour that you have experienced in the project, please contact us at [arcticdb@man.com](mailto:ArcticDB@man.com).

-## Contributing
+## Contributing/Building From Source

 We welcome your contributions to help us improve and extend this project!

-Below you will find some basic steps required to be able to contribute to the project.
-If you have any questions about this process or any other aspect of contributing to our project, feel free to send an email to [arcticdb@man.com](mailto:ArcticDB@man.com) and we'll get your questions answered as quickly as we can.
+Please refer to the [Contributing](https://github.com/man-group/ArcticDB/blob/master/docs/mkdocs/docs/technical/contributing.md) page and feel free to open issues on GitHub.

 We are also always looking for feedback from our dedicated community!
 If you have used ArcticDB please let us know, we would love to hear about your experience!

-### Contribution Licensing

-Since this project is distributed under the terms of the [BSL license](https://github.com/man-group/ArcticDB/blob/master/LICENSE.txt), contributions that you make are licensed under the same terms.
-For us to be able to accept your contributions, we will need explicit confirmation from you that you are able and willing to provide them under these terms, and the mechanism we use to do this is the [ArcticDB Individual Contributor License Agreement](https://github.com/man-group/ArcticDB/blob/4a9f3934b736d5a62461146de7403f785268fb73/Individual%20Contributor%20License%20Agreement.md).

-**Individuals** - To participate under these terms, please include the following line as the last line of the commit message for each commit in your contribution.
-You must use your real name (no pseudonyms, and no anonymous contributions).

-Signed-Off By: Random J. Developer <random@developer.example.org>.
-By including this sign-off line I agree to the terms of the Contributor License Agreement.

-**Corporations** - For corporations who wish to make contributions to ArcticDB, please contact arcticdb@man.com and we will arrange for the CLA to be sent to the signing authority within your corporation.

 ## Community

 We would love to hear how your ArcticDB journey evolves, email us at [arcticdb@man.com](mailto:ArcticDB@man.com) or come chat to us on [Twitter](https://www.twitter.com/arcticdb)!